Nurturing return to work mothers – and why return to work mums are good for the business too.

 For both parties, maternity leave throws up concerns and challenges.
 From the organisation’s point of view, concerns over managing workload and maintaining smooth operations tend to arise.
 Fears around retention may come to the fore.
 Oftentimes, organisations have good intentions and a genuine desire to help and to hold onto their returning mothers, yet lack the confidence or skills to achieve this.

-From the women’s point of view, they fear that attitudes towards them will change, that their employer will no longer view them as ambitious.
-They are going through a period of transition which is challenging at any time of life.
-Extra pressures, such as a change in personal commitments, responsibilities or working hours exacerbate tensions brought about by the transition back to work.
+From the women’s point of view, they fear that attitudes towards them will change and that their employers will no longer view them as ambitious.
+They are going through a period of transition, which is challenging at any time in life.
+Extra pressures, such as a change in personal commitments, responsibilities or working hours, exacerbate tensions brought about by the transition back to work.

 Why employers should focus on retaining women, especially women in senior positions

 The International Monetary Fund (IMF) surveyed two million companies across 34 European countries.
-In a working paper published in 2016, the research produced some compelling statistics.
+The research produced some compelling statistics in a working paper published in 2016.
 The IMF discovered that:

-• Swapping one man for one woman on the board would lead to a 3-8% increase in profitability.
+- Swapping one man for one woman on the board would increase profitability by 3-8%.

-• Balancing the gender split of a board (without increasing the size of the board), would also lead to an increase in profitability.
+- Balancing the gender split of a board (without increasing its size) would also increase profitability.

-• In fact, the IMF report says “across all measures and in all samples, higher share of women in the decision-making team is associated with better financial performance.”
+- In fact, the IMF report says, “Across all measures and in all samples, a higher share of women in the decision-making team is associated with better financial performance.”

 Why coaching is so effective at managing the maternity process

 In my experience, it’s not only mothers who view returning to work as a minefield littered with personal and professional challenges.
-Organisations do recognise that maternity leave can prove tricky to handle effectively.
-More and more I see businesses being proactive and taking steps to improve the process.
-For the most part, what organisations lack is the know-how to confidently make changes.
+Organisations recognise that maternity leave can prove tricky to handle effectively.
+More and more, I see businesses being proactive and taking steps to improve the process.
+For the most part, what organisations lack is the know-how to make changes confidently.

 For mothers returning to work: